 About UsContact UsNewsNewsletterLead ScrewsBall ScrewsSatellite roller screwsETP Hydraulic BushesShaft CouplingsClutches & BrakesMachined SpringsElectroformsEdge Welded Bellows

 Ball screws are available in all matter of diameters and pitches and for 99.9% of applications a slight adaptation to a standard program can satisfy that demand.
-However, in the three decades of supplying ball screws, occasionally a new design is required.
-For example, this demand can be driven by a unique speed, a high duty cycle or even an unusual loading characteristic.
+However, with well over three decades of supplying ball screws, occasionally a new design is required.
+This demand can be driven by application parameters such as a unique speed, a high duty cycle or even an unusual loading characteristic.
 Perhaps a special fixing of the nut design or even a different material requirement can require an out of the box solution.

 Recently a customer wanted the ball screws and nuts finished in electro-deposited black chromium finish.
 The 1 to 2 micron surface treatment does not affect the accuracy of the ball screw but enhances its long term corrosion resistance.
 When supplying this surface finish, both the screw and nut body would be black chromium and then used in conjunction with stainless steel ball bearings.